Rakhyvel/Orng/docs/rationales.md

 ## Injective mapping from syntax to behavior
 Probably the biggest gripe I have with languages like C++ is that it's near impossible to tell where side effects happen.
 Code can throw exceptions out from under you, functions can be called implicitly, there's no way to ctrl+f your way through a file to find where a variable is declared, type conversions are entirely implicit, etc.

-Orng shall have a one-to-one correspondance between syntax and behavior.
+Orange shall have a one-to-one correspondance between syntax and behavior.
 The way to model syntax is with ASTs, and the way to model behavior is through the codegen of an IR.
 So, for example, a call IR shall only be generated from a call AST.

 This does not necessarily go the other way, though.
 Through inlining optimizations, a call AST might not actually generate a call IR.
 I think this is fine.